 14. Saint Lucia

-Saint Lucia has volcanic origins that contribute to its underwater environment known for exciting topography!
-Pinnacles, walls and reefs are top-notch here, with some of the most notable including Keyhole Pinnacles, Anse Chastanet Reef and The Pinnacles.
-Wreck lovers are also catered to in St. Lucia with the Lesleen M wreck, a 165-foot (50m) cargo vessel home to schools of colorful reef fish, sponges and hard corals.
-Sea turtles and manta rays frequent the waters across Saint Lucia as well.
+Saint Lucia has volcanic origins that contribute to an underwater environment known for its exciting topography.
+Its pinnacles, walls and reefs are excellent.
+Some of the most notable include Keyhole Pinnacles, Anse Chastanet Reef and The Pinnacles.
+Wreck lovers are also catered for in St. Lucia with the Lesleen M wreck, a 165-foot (50-meter) cargo vessel home to schools of colorful reef fish, sponges and hard corals.
+Sea turtles and manta rays frequent the waters around Saint Lucia as well.

-In terms of visibility, St. Lucia typically offers 50 to 100 feet (15 to 30 meters), providing excellent conditions for photography, too.
-Within St. Lucia, the Soufrière Marine Management Area (SMMA) is a protected zone that encompasses several top dive sites, ensuring the preservation of marine habitats.
+In terms of visibility, St. Lucia typically offers 50 to 100 feet (15 to 30 meters), providing excellent conditions for photography.
+Within St. Lucia, the Soufrière Marine Management Area (SMMA) is a protected zone that encompasses several top dive sites, helping ensure the preservation of marine habitats.

 A beach in Colombia